astronomer/astro-docs/cloud/stable/06_resources/01_release-notes.md

 - Enforce that all users migrate to Astronomer Certified 1.10.14 before upgrading to 2.0
 - Support for Airflow's ["upgrade check"](http://apache-airflow-docs.s3-website.eu-central-1.amazonaws.com/docs/apache-airflow/latest/upgrade-check.html) in the Astronomer CLI (`$ astro dev upgrade-check`)

+The migration path to Airflow 2.0 on Astronomer follows all recommendations published by the Apache Airflow project.
+We expect to publish an official "Upgrade to Airflow 2.0 on Astronomer" guide as soon as Airflow 2.0 is generally available.

 #### Bug Fixes & Improvements

 - Add clear messaging to Astronomer UI around user steps required to finalize Airflow upgrade